the-events-calendar/the-events-calendar/readme.txt

 = [5.14.0.3] 2022-02-25 =

 * Fix - Ensure the Venue and Organizer metaboxes load when creating a new post of that type.
-[BTRIA-1152]

-= [TBD] TBD =

-* Tweak - Update the backend block editor UI for a single event to look similar to its frontend version in order to create a true WYSIWYG experience when using the block editor.
-[TEC-4250]
-* Fix - Load the assets required by the `Event View` Elementor widget in preview mode.
-[ECP-1065]
+[TEC-4303]

 = [5.14.0.2] 2022-02-22 =